burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-Reasons why the compiler can not inline function:
+Reasons why the compiler can not inline a function:

 * During the compilation of a source file, the definition of a function is not available (unless you do not use whole program optimization in modern compilers).

-* The compiler performs a cost-benefit analysis to decide whether to in-line a function or not.
+* The compiler performs a cost-benefit analysis to decide whether to inline a function or not.
 Specifically, the inlining function has some **cost**, and compilers have a threshold for **inlining**.
 The underlying reason is that if the inline code affects the size of the code, then it affects performance as well.

-* The compiler designers may have problems inlining recursive function calls (except the tail recursion).
+* The compiler designers may have problems inlining recursive function calls (except for tail recursion).

 ## Force Inline Function Call